Hebrew name: Eliezer

 Like so many other Jews, they probably felt that they had finally arrived to a safe haven, ready to build a better life for themselves and their children.

-"In 1921, 1922, shortly after they arrived, at the very early stages, they lived for a very short time upstairs in a hotel, near the marketplace."
+"In 1921, 1922, shortly after they arrived, at the very early stages, [the Katz family] lived for a very short time upstairs in a hotel, near the marketplace."

-Their first apartment, where they would live until 1938, was on Margarethengasse, 6.
+Their first apartment, where they would remain until 1938, was on Margarethengasse, 6.
 My mother described it as a "nice, middle class, comfortable four room apartment, with kitchen, bathroom, mansardes".

 The Katz house on MargaretenGasse, Gera.